kimreyesg/UG-Research/README.md

-# Computational Materials Modeling with DFT Repository 🧪💻
+# Computational Materials Modeling with the Fundamentals of Solid State 🧪💻

-Welcome to the Computational Materials Modeling with DFT repository! 🎉 This is your go-to resource for exploring the world of materials science through Density Functional Theory (DFT).
-This repository provides tutorials, examples, and interactive tools to master key concepts using Quantum ESPRESSO, Mathematica, and VESTA.
-We're currently focused on these tools, but is also valid to VASP or SIESTA in the future! 🚀
+This is your go-to resource for exploring the world of materials science starting from the fundamentals.
+This repository provides interactive tools to master key concepts using Mathematica. 🚀

 ## Repository Purpose 🌟

-This repository is dedicated to studying critical aspects of computational materials modeling:

-- **Educational Materials**: Clear explanations of foundational DFT concepts, like Bloch's Theorem and lattice symmetry.
+- **Educational Materials**: Clear explanations of foundational Solid State and DFT concepts, like Bloch's Theorem.
-- **Practical Examples**: Input files, output analyses, and visualizations for Quantum ESPRESSO simulations.
+- **Practical Examples**: Input files, output analyses, and visualizations.
-- **Interactive Tools**: Mathematica notebooks to explore parameters like energy cutoffs and k-points.
+- **Interactive Tools**: Mathematica notebooks to explore key concepts and start forming intuition about electronic properties.
-- **Visualization Guides**: Tips for using VESTA to visualize crystal structures and electronic properties.

 ## Repository Contents 📂